Junkai39/Seminar-/README.md

 - **Material:** *Spectral Theory of Discrete One-Dimensional Ergodic Schrödinger Operators* by David Damanik
 - **Highlights:**
   - Ongoing discussions and updates on the theory of spectral operators.

-## How to Contribute
-Feel free to suggest edits, corrections, or additional resources via pull requests or by creating an issue.

-## License
-This repository is open for educational purposes.